 Indexed annuities have characteristics of both fixed and variable annuities.
 Their return varies more than a fixed annuity but not as much as a variable annuity.

-The return on EIAs, which comes in the form of interest credited to the contract, typically consist of a guaranteed minimum interest rate and an interest rate linked to a market index.
+The return on EIAs, which comes in the form of interest credited to the contract, typically consists of a guaranteed minimum interest rate combined with an interest rate linked to a market index.
 A market index tracks the performance of a specific group of stocks representing a particular segment of the market, or in some cases an entire market.
 Many indexed annuities are based on the S&P 500 or other broad indexes, but some use other indexes or may allow investors to select one or more indexes.

 What Is the Rate of Return?

-Some indexed annuity contracts allow the issuer to change the fees, participation rates, and interest caps from time to time, which could adversely affect your return.
+Some EIA contracts allow the issuer to change the fees, participation rates and interest caps from time to time, which could adversely affect your return.
 Investors should read their contract carefully to see if it allows the insurance company to change these features.

-In addition, different indexed annuities use different methods for determining the change in the relevant index over the period of the annuity.
+Different indexed annuities use different methods for determining the change in the relevant index over the period of the annuity.
 These varying methods impact the calculation of the amount of interest to be credited to the contract based on a change in the index.
 The variety and complexity of the methods used to credit investors can also make it difficult to compare one indexed annuity to another.
 Under the terms of some indexed annuity contracts that are securities, your returns could be worse when the market index goes down, which may not suit your income needs.

 How Accessible Are the Funds?